Comparative Analysis of Weather-Based Indexes and the Actuaries Climate Index$^{TM}$ for Crop Yield Prediction and Weather-Derivative Pricing: Empirical Analysis

-Each component of the ACI consists of a time series, either on a monthly basis, or for meteorological seasons (three-month periods ending in February, May, August, and November).
+The Actuaries Climate Index\textsuperscript{TM} data consist of time series for each component, either on a monthly basis or aggregated into meteorological seasons (three-month periods ending in February, May, August, and November).
 These time series, starting in 1961, are derived from measurements collected at meteorological stations across the U.S. and Canada.
-The data sets are constructed separately for each country, in combination, and across 12 sub-regions.
+The data are available at different aggregation levels, including country-level and sub-regional series.
 This study uses the U.S. data, where states are grouped into seven sub-regions based on their geographic locations: Alaska (ALA), Central East Atlantic (CEA), Central West Pacific (CWP), Midwest (MID), Southeast Atlantic (SEA), Southern Plains (SPL), and Southwest Pacific (SWP).
-The analyses use standardized seasonal values for each of the six ACI components (T90, T10, P, D, W, S) as well as the composite index (ACI).
+The analyses use standardized seasonal values for all six ACI components (T90, T10, P, D, W, S) as well as the composite index (ACI).
 This seasonal data, obtained from the official Actuaries Climate Index\textsuperscript{TM} website\footnote{ACI website: https://actuariesclimateindex.org/data/}, cover a 64-year period from 1961 to 2024 for all seven sub-regions.

-Regarding weather-based indexes, the National Oceanic and Atmospheric Administration (NOAA) Climate database\footnote{NOAA database: https://www.ncei.noaa.gov/access/monitoring/products/} provides monthly data on CDD, HDD, and PRE for all U.S. states, covering the period from 1895 to the present.
-To align with the ACI data, seasonal values for CDD, HDD, and PRE between 1961 and 2024 are calculated by summing the monthly values for each meteorological season.
-Sub-regional data is subsequently generated by averaging the seasonal values of all states within each region.
+Weather-based index (WBI) data are obtained from the National Oceanic and Atmospheric Administration (NOAA) Climate database\footnote{NOAA database: https://www.ncei.noaa.gov/access/monitoring/products/}, which provides monthly observations of CDD, HDD, and PRE for all U.S. states.
+To ensure consistency with the ACI data, these monthly series are aggregated into seasonal values for the period 1961-2024 by summing observations within each meteorological season.
+Sub-regional series are subsequently constructed by averaging state-level seasonal values within each region.
 However, due to the unavailability of CDD and HDD data for Alaska, the analyses are performed on the six remaining regions of the U.S.